COVID-19 Testing Sites

 DPV Health is committed to the health and well-being of our community.

-No need to book, just walk/drive up.
 Please visit this page for further updates and locations.
 Please remember to bring your Medicare card or photo ID and wear a mask or face covering.

 COVID test site results